MaggieBrands/GitCollab/README.md

 # GitCollab
-GitCollab for Week 12 in Intro ti IT
+GitCollab for week 12 of Intro to IT